Digital Twin of the Eye

 Social Determinants of Health

 Andrew Williams, MD, a glaucoma specialist, is leading these efforts.
 Social determinants of health are important because social needs and circumstances affect health and well-being.
 They predict less access to eye care and poorer visual outcomes.
-Understanding social factors is ess to understanding the course of eye disease.
+Understanding social factors is key to understanding the course of eye disease.

 Initiatives the Department undergoes when it comes to SDoH include screening SDoH at intake.
 Results are entered into the electronic health record, which facilitates referrals to resources and provides opportunity to incorporate social factors in disease modeling.
 “SDoH is becoming a crucial component of every treatment modality,” Dr. Chhablani said.